 Don't miss this wonderful opportunity to learn to appreciate others' viewpoints, beliefs, and philosophies by working, living, teaching, and learning with them.
 Apply now for a U.S. Student Fulbright Fellowship.
 Funding can be obtained for study, research, or teaching assistantships in most foreign countries.

-Currently-enrolled UI graduate and professional students and alumni interested in applying through the UI should contact Fulbright Program Advisor Karen Wachsmuth in International Programs as early as possible for assistance with the application process and editorial assistance.
+Currently-enrolled UI students and alumni interested in applying through the UI should contact Fulbright Program Advisor Karen Wachsmuth in International Programs as early as possible for assistance with the application process and editorial assistance.
 The Fulbright competition is formally announced in May, and advising assistance is available throughout the summer.
 Please consult our suggested timeline for applicants.

-Campus Application Instructions: UI Fulbright Manual; includes detailed instructions and guidelines for preparing your application
+- Campus Application Instructions: UI Fulbright Manual; includes detailed instructions and guidelines for preparing your application

-Fulbright Website: Review the Fulbright website very thoroughly for program and country details, application instructions and materials, and frequently asked questions.
+- Fulbright Website: Review the Fulbright website very thoroughly for program and country details, application instructions and materials, and frequently asked questions.

-Fulbright E-Application: https://apply.embark.com/student/fulbright/usa/25/; create a profile and log in to begin the online application
+- Fulbright E-Application: https://apply.embark.com/student/fulbright/usa/25/; create a profile and log in to begin the online application

-Samples of successful Fulbright proposals and CVs: Fulbright Resources page; hard copies are also available at Academic Programs and Services, International Programs, 1111 UCC.
+- Samples of successful Fulbright proposals and CVs: Fulbright Resources page; hard copies are also available at Academic Programs and Services, International Programs, 1111 UCC.